 Peter earned his doctorate, awarded with high distinction, from Trinity College of the Bible and Theological Seminary.
 He lives with his wife in beautiful Southwest Michigan and wrangles crossword puzzles in his spare time.

 Learn more at PeterDeHaan.com.

 “Confronting status quo religion to live a life that matters“

-Peter DeHaan earned a PhD degree from Trinity College of the Bible and Theological Seminary, conferred on June 15, 2012, awarded “with high distinction,” endorsed by Canterbury Christ Church University, England.
+Peter DeHaan earned his PhD degree from Trinity College of the Bible and Theological Seminary, conferred on June 15, 2012, awarded “with high distinction,” endorsed by Canterbury Christ Church University, England.
 He also has an MBA and PhD in business administration from Kennedy-Western University.

 In 1983 Peter published his first article, titled “All About Pagers,” in the now defunct tech magazine Radio Electronics.
-His second article “Computers Track Down Intermodulation Interference,” appeared later that year in Mobile Radio Technology magazine, ironically as he labored through his college freshman writing class.
-This would be his only formal writing course; he persevered and earned an A. Over time a passionate writer emerged.Peter DeHaan wants to change the world one word at a time.
+His second article, “Computers Track Down Intermodulation Interference,” appeared later that year in Mobile Radio Technology magazine as he labored through his college freshman writing class.
+This would be his only formal writing course; he persevered and earned an A. Over time a passionate writer emerged.Peter DeHaan confronts status quo religion to live a faith that matters.
 Click To Tweet

 Peter DeHaan’s prior work experience includes telecommunication consulting, multi-location call center management, mergers and acquisitions, software programming, high-tech help desk management, technical writing, and project management.
 Peter also had brief stints as a television audio engineer, electronic music instrument technician, copy machine repairman, meat-processing plant lackey, and farm laborer.
-These experiences shaped Peter into who he is today and provide many fond—and some not so fond—memories, as well as ample writing material.
+These experiences shaped Peter into who he is today and provides many fond—and some not so fond—memories, as well as ample writing material.
 He now focuses on writing and publishing.